Travinkel/belsign-photo-doc/README.md

 ### Solution Requirements

-- Attach images to an order number and save them to a database
+- Attach images to an orderAggregate number and save them to a database
 - Autogenerate QC reports
 - Enable sending of emails with QC documentation directly to customers
 - User-friendly GUI for non-technical production workers